skully-coder/workshop-repo/README.md

 `git checkout master~2		// goes above 2 commit wrt master`

-master is always pointing at the leaf i.e. name of the branch always points at leaf node master means the project is stable and if we need to change we need to make another branch and change there
+   Master is always pointing at the leaf i.e. name of the branch always points at leaf node master means 'the project is stable and if we need to change we need to make another branch and change there'

 3) git log shows files before HEAD